 eliminate excessive summer heat gain on south and west facades

-The building will offer a place for youth and their families to exercise and interact socially and allow the youth to practice the skills they have been learning.
+The building will offer a place for youth and their families to exercise and interact socially and allow the youth to practice the skills they learn.
 This space can also accommodate projection equipment for meetings and events.
 It also features a large hangar door that opens onto south-facing outdoor areas.

 The new building will feature rooms and a shared bathroom for PHH youth families.
 It’s a more comfortable option when traveling is necessary to do family work.
 These rooms will be offered at no cost to families, and is an amenity not typically offered by other treatment programs.